 Third District Court of Appeals Opinion Serves as a Reminder to address crucial issues.

 A candid discussion between counsel regarding settlement and mediation is generally a good idea at some point in any type of litigation, especially will and trust contests and similar probate issues.
-Since these cases are almost always inter-family case, settlement should be attempted to try to keep the family intact.
+Since these cases are almost always the inter-family case, the settlement should be attempted to try to keep the family intact.
 A good settlement is usually a division of assets that neither side particularly likes, but with which both sides can live.
 It is generally a good idea to include at least a discussion of these items in any probate settlement agreement:

 • A mutual release;